 - (3) We want participants to engage in direct action, including social justice projects and the arts, so they can experience living out their religious and ethical values in the world.

 We will help young people meet these three objectives through five types of fun activities:

 - (C) Participants will meet with an adult mentor of their choice, responsible adults from the congregation who can help them reflect on their identities.
 We will help families find appropriate adults from whom they can choose a mentor who will be a good match.
-Participants meet with mentors a minimum of six times from January through May.
+Participants meet with mentors six times from January through May.